EnVision-Research/DVD/README.md

 * [cmake](https://cmake.org)
 * [cupy](https://docs.cupy.dev/en/stable/install.html)

+---

 ## 🕹️ Inference

 ### 🤹🏼‍♂️ For AIGC or Open World Evaluation (Stable Setting)

 ```
 bash infer_bash/openworld.sh
 ```

+You may also put more videos in the `demo/` directory and alter the video path in the bash to get more results!

 ### 👩🏼‍🏫 For Academic Purpose (Paper Setting)